Digitex Token Trading 14.3% Lower This Week (DGTX)

-Digitex Token (CURRENCY:DGTX) traded 7.3% lower against the U.S. dollar during the 1-day period ending at 19:00 PM Eastern on October 9th.
-Digitex Token has a market capitalization of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-During the last seven days, Digitex Token has traded down 14.3% against the U.S. dollar.
-One Digitex Token coin can currently be purchased for approximately $0.0064 or 0.00000012 BTC on major exchanges.
+Digitex Token (CURRENCY:DGTX) traded 7.3% lower against the US dollar during the one day period ending at 14:00 PM E.T. on October 11th.
+One Digitex Token coin can currently be purchased for about $0.0064 or 0.00000012 BTC on major cryptocurrency exchanges.
+During the last week, Digitex Token has traded 14.3% lower against the US dollar.
+Digitex Token has a market cap of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.